4695 Chabot Road,

 Once you earn the required work credits, the age at which you become eligible to receive retirement benefits without any reductions is called your Full Retirement Age (FRA).
 The FRA for anyone born from 1943 through 1954 is 66 years old.
-The FRA begins to increase gradually to age 67 for those born between 1955 and 1960.
-Claiming Social Security benefits before full retirement age, or early filing, may permanently reduce retirement benefits.
+The FRA gradually increases to age 67 for those born between 1955 and 1960.
+Claiming Social Security benefits before full retirement age or early filing may permanently reduce retirement benefits.

-The difference between claiming 75% of your benefits at the earliest age of 62 and waiting until 70 to collect the maximum benefit amount, translates into a 76% increase in monthly Social Security income for the rest of your life - It is certainly worth considering.
+The difference between claiming 70% of your benefits at the earliest age of 62 and waiting until 70 to collect the maximum benefit amount, translates into a 76% increase in monthly Social Security income for the rest of your life - It is worth considering.

 Click Here for Main Social Security page.